windmill-labs/windmilldocs/docs/advanced/3_cli/sync.md

 ### Pulling

-Pulling with `wmill sync pull` will first update the internal state, and then generate a diff between your local files and this state, only updating the actually modified files.
+Pulling with `wmill sync pull` will first update the internal sync state, and then generate a diff between your local files and this state, only updating the actually modified files.
 Possible conflicts will warn the user.